robot5000-design/ms2/documentation/manual-test-ref.md

 ![highscore-exists](./images-for-readme/highscore-exists.jpg)

 - Test 05 - Use the console log to confirm if a token exists in session storage, it is used to try to retrieve quiz data.
-If the token (example below 77663a...) is expired response code 3 is logged and a new token obtained and used (example below b78318...).
+If the token (example below 77663a...) is expired, response code 3 is logged and a new token obtained and used (example below b78318...).
 Response code 0 means success. _Pass_
 ![token-not-found](./images-for-readme/token-not-found.jpg)